guilehm/investir-nao-da-xp/README.md

 * You can see at Django Admin all the requests history and contents
 * When a user is searched, instances of Player and PlayerStatus are created
 * All requests are made asynchronously for a better performance
-* The project is ready to deploy at Heroku with WhiteNoise
+* The project is ready to deploy at Heroku

 # Installation